3dem/relion-documents/source/Installation.rst

 This will create a local Git repository.
 All subsequent git-commands should be run inside this directory.

-The `master` branch (default) contains the stable release of |RELION|-4.0.
 By performing::

     git checkout ver5.0

-you can access the latest (developmental) updates for RELION 5.0x.
+you can access the latest updates for RELION 5.0.x.

 The code will be intermittently updated to amend issues.
 To incorporate these changes, use the command-line::